Archive for May 2012

 Return Instruction, RC, RNC, RP, RM, RZ, RNZ,RPE, RPO, RET

 The program sequence is transferred from the subroutine to the calling program based on the specified flag of the PSW as described below.
-The two bytes from the top of the stack are copied into the program counter, and program execution begins at the new address.
+The two bytes from the top of the stack are copied into the program counter, and program execution begins at the.

 Call Instruction, CC, CNC, CP, CM, CZ, CNZ, CPE, CPO